DOCS <GO>

 The liquidation problem with futures

 Leverage is a double-edged sword.
 A 10x leveraged ETH long means a 10% move against you wipes out your entire position.
 In volatile crypto markets — where 5–15% intraday swings are common — liquidations happen constantly.
-Binary options have no leverage and no liquidation.
+Event contracts have no leverage and no liquidation.
 You can't lose more than you put in, period.

 Spot trading's hidden cost: opportunity cost

 With spot crypto, you need significant capital deployed to generate meaningful returns from small moves.
 A 2% BTC gain on a $1,000 position is $20.
-With binary options, you can express the same directional view with a fraction of the capital and know your exact payoff structure before you enter.
+With event contracts, you can express the same directional view with a fraction of the capital and know your exact payoff structure before you enter.

-Bottom line: Binary options on Kalshi aren't a replacement for all crypto trading — they're a cleaner tool for directional short-term predictions.
-If you have a view on where BTC is going in the next 15 minutes or 24 hours, binary options give you the most efficient, lowest-risk way to express that view.
+Bottom line: Event contracts on Kalshi aren't a replacement for all crypto trading — they're a cleaner tool for directional short-term predictions.
+If you have a view on where BTC is going in the next 15 minutes or 24 hours, event contracts give you the most efficient, lowest-risk way to express that view.

 Perfect for